The 15 best TV shows to watch on Amazon Prime Video

 Amazon Prime Video is gradually stacking up a solid lineup of original shows to keep you entertained.

 It's also picked up excellent programs from other countries to stream in the US.
-Thankfully those exclusives, like A Very English Scandal and Catastrophe, can be appreciated by a wider audience.
+Thankfully, those exclusives, like A Very English Scandal and Catastrophe, can be appreciated by a wider audience.

 Let's round up the best TV shows Amazon has to offer.